Add a timer control for SLA-enabled entities

-Add a timer control to an entity form to help users gauge the amount of time they have to complete a task—typically as specified in a service level agreement (SLA).
-The timer control initially displays a count-down timer to show the time remaining to complete the task.
+Add a timer control to an service-level agreement (SLA) enabled entity form to help users gauge the amount of time they have to complete a task as specified in the SLA.
+The timer control displays count-down timers that show the current status and time remaining for the configured SLA KPIs.

 On a case form, the timer control can show any of the following, depending on the actions of the customer service representative (CSR) and what you specify when you set up the timer control:

-If the CSR completes the task within the time remaining, the control shows the word Succeeded.
+If the CSR completes the task within the remaining time, the control shows the word Succeeded.

-If the CSR doesn’t complete the task within the time remaining, the control shows the word Expired.
+If the CSR doesn’t complete the task within the remaining time, the control shows the word Expired.

 As the timer counts down, the color changes to yellow as the time remaining nears non-compliance.
 If the time remaining expires, the timer shows the word Expired.
 Then the timer color changes to red and the timer starts counting up to show the elapsed time since the task should have been completed.
 This behavior is optional.